How Much Does A Landscape Design Cost?

 Landscape design costs vary depending on many factors:

-- The size of the section
+- The size of the section or your garden

 - How much detail you want on the plan